 Before we get started, we want to tell you there isn’t one best time to visit Disney World for everyone.
 People will have different opinions, with certain things being more important than others.

 Take about a crazy situation that we are living right now.
-Trying to figure out when to go to Disney World is always hard, but 2020 has been the hardest year in the history of Walt Disney World.
-Since Disney World closed in March, that event has completely changed everything when trying to plan your vacation.
+Trying to figure out when to go to Disney World is always hard, but the last year has been the hardest one in the history of Walt Disney World.
+Since Disney World closed last March, everything has completely changed when trying to plan your vacation.